 This is what usually happens when you’re setting up a VPN for your phone, tablet or computer:

-- Donwload the VPN app on your phone, tablet and/or computer (3 min)
+- Download the VPN app on your phone, tablet and/or computer (3 min) – watch this VPN tutorial for help

 - Sign into the App and use the app to install server connections (5 min)